 Building relationships with students helps to improve engagement and minimise cheating.
 It also helps to detect cheating when it occurs and reduces academic integrity risk.
 This involves:

 - providing opportunities for students to approach lecturers and tutors for assistance

 - lecturers and tutors to ensure that students understand what is required in assessments

-- ensuring students receive sufficient feedback to learn from the work they do (see Contract cheating and assessment design resource).
+- ensuring students receive sufficient feedback to learn from the work they do (see the Academic integrity toolkit resource).

-For more information on the importance of building relationships with students in mitigating academic integrity issues, visit the Contract cheating and assessment design site.
+For more information on the importance of building relationships with students in mitigating academic integrity issues, read 'What is contract cheating and methods to reduce it' on the TEQSA site.

 SCU Academic Integrity Framework page

 - SCU has a dedicated Academic Integrity Framework landing page for both staff and students for all academic integrity matters.